Jaiden Woodbey

-Jaiden Woodbey (born January 20, 2000) is an American professional football defensive back.
+Jaiden Woodbey (born January 20, 2000) is an American professional football defensive back for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 Woodbey played college football for the Florida State Seminoles and the Boston College Eagles.
 He also had stints with the Los Angeles Rams of the National Football League (NFL) and the Massachusetts Pirates of the Indoor Football League (IFL).

 Early life

-Woodbey was born January 20, 2000 in Fontana, California.
+Woodbey was born January 20, 2000, in Fontana, California.
 He attended St. John Bosco High School in Bellflower, California.
 Woodbey was a four-star recruit, ranked as No. 55 overall prospect nationally by 247Sports.
 As a junior, he won the CIF State Football Championship.
 He originally committed to Ohio State University before he flipped his commitment to Florida State University on signing day.

 College career

 Woodbey played college football for the Florida State Seminoles from 2018 to 2020 and the Boston College Eagles from 2021 to 2022.
 As a true freshman, he made 58 tackles, including 4.5 for loss, one sack, eight pass breakups and one forced fumble.
 For his efforts, he was named to ESPN's Freshman All-America team.
 In his sophomore season, he appeared in four games before suffering a torn ACL, MCL, and meniscus in his left knee, ending his season.
 Woodbey made his return to the field the following season, playing eight games, where he recorded 28 tackles, including 1.5 tackles for loss and one pass breakup.

 Woodbey transferred to Boston College for the 2021 season, starting in all 12 games, registering 56 tackles, including 3.5 tackles for loss, 0.5 sack, two interceptions, two fumble recoveries, three pass breakups and recovered and returned a fumble for a touchdown.
 In his final year he had 79 tackles and two pass deflections.